it3s/komoo/docs/INSTALL.md

 - for forms we use the reForm.js framework, which is a submodule inside this project so after you clone the repo you must init and update the submodules.

+- we use mongodb for persistent data store and redis for transient storage (session, task-queue, etc)